pholat/GitTutorial/README.md

     localization.
 You can decide to create branch or check status anywhere, but
     if you clean from some top catalogs do not expect that some catalogs down
     will be clean too.
+    `git clean -ffdx`
+    The same upper, but remove all untracked + folders

 ~~~
 Task:
 Clean your temporary files ( which is lol.txt ) in Start repository.
 Go into Second, to cloned Start repository
 ~~~

 ####9) Git pull
 Pull is used to actualize your repository to your origin ( or remotes if you specify TODO)
 If any tracked branch will be in conflicted state - you will have to merge that changes.